 - Remove the top weigh boats and place the seed pieces into the correct reaction vial.
 If the seed is stuck to the boat, use tweezers to gently release it.
 Do not touch the seeds with your hands (clean tweezers with 50-70% ethanol to prevent cross contamination).

 It's important to understand that GM seeds are perfectly safe to touch.
 The only reason you shouldn't in this experiment is to avoid altering the test results by cross contaminating the seed samples or contaminating the experiment with human microbiome.

-- Add 0.5 ml of 1% PBS buffer or distilled water into each reaction vial along with the broken seed.
+- Use pipette to fill reaction vial with 1% PBS buffer or distilled water (approximately 0.5 mL).
 Using the pipette as a pestle and the reaction vial as a mortar, stir the seed pieces and distilled water together for 20-30 seconds.
 Be sure to stir with separate pipettes to avoid cross-contamination.

 - Let the vial with the seed/distilled water mixture stand for three to five minutes.

 - Place one QuickStix test strip inside each reaction vial, with the arrow pointing down.

 - Allow the test to incubate in the reaction vial at room temp for five minutes.
 While the test incubates, explain how the lateral flow test strip works using the information found in the Background Agricultural Connections section of the lesson.
 Conclude with students that the test will show a “positive” line if an additional protein is found in one or both of the soybeans.
 Both test strips should have a "control" line indicating that the test is functioning.